-How do you step the mast on your trailerable sailboat, with a gin pole?
+How do you step the mast on your trailerable sailboat?
+With a gin pole?
 With the trailer winch?
 With the help of friends or family?
 With your fingers crossed?
 No single system works for every sailboat or for every skipper.
-If you’re new to mast stepping, you don’t like your current method, or you just…
+If you’re new to mast stepping, you don’t like your current method, or you just want to simplify or speed up the process, this post is for you.
+I must warn you though, this is a long post, even for me.
+To make it as short as possible, I’ve included five YouTube videos that show how this system works.
+By the end of this post, you’ll know everything about how I step the mast on Summer Dance single-handed in minutes, even on the water.

 Product Review: MastGates Sail Track Gates

 Do you know how to reef your mainsail when the wind gets overpowering?
 If not, you really should learn how.
 If you already know, is your sailboat rigged so that you can reef and unreef quickly in high winds while underway?
-If not, besides a jiffy reefing line like I describe in Single line jiffy reefing, you’re…
+If not, besides a jiffy reefing line like I describe in my single line jiffy reefing article, you’re going to want to install mast gates of some kind.

 How to Add an Anchor Light For Less